Angry Words

 Anger can be an instant response to the immediate situation whether frustration, betrayal, or feeling disrespected, or anger can be the result of built-up frustration over time where feelings were stuffed down and eventually spilled out.
 In today’s social and economic climate, stress levels are high, and tempers are shorter.
 Unfortunately, this makes managing anger as a Christian, and taming the tongue more integral individually as well as within the family.
 Recognizing signs of anger is a great step toward preventing those words, learning, and implementing anger management techniques is equally as helpful, but it is also necessary to recognize how and when to make repairs for the words we do say when angry.

 In couples counseling I was introduced to the concept of flooding.
 In counseling terms, according to Gottman and Gottman (2016), flooding is also called diffuse physiological arousal.
 This is the physical reaction to anger that occurs within the body.
-The effects of emotions are systemic within the body.
+The effects of emotions are systemic within the body and is core to understanding how to manage anger as a Christian.
 In anger, we note that our body, and particularly our face becomes flushed with heat and others may notice our face turns red.
 We may also notice our breathing rate begins to increase.
 We can go into almost a tunnel vision depending on the level of anger we are experiencing, and we may feel as if our heart is beating faster.
 Some clients describe these symptoms as “my blood feels like it is boiling” or “my heart feels like it is about to burst, and my chest feels tight.”

 My personal experiences with anger include what I have listed above.
 However, I have also noted that the anger emotion then begins to affect my ability to think rationally and logically about circumstances and depending on the level of anger I am experiencing, I may recall other instances of problems and conflicts that were never resolved which will then fuel my anger to greater heights.
 In counseling, particularly couples counseling, this can be referred to as the resentment or conflict bank.
 Deposits of unresolved conflict are made, and these same unresolved issues are withdrawn to be brought into a current argument.
 Unfortunately, this results in losing sight of the issue that originated the fight and so all the unresolved conflicts are re-deposited into the bank and no resolution is reached because emotions are running too high.